$SI_2$-quasicontinuous spaces: Conclusions

 \section{Conclusions}

 In this paper, we introduce the concepts of $SI_{2}$-quasicontinuous spaces and present one way to generalize $\mathcal{D}$-convergence of nets for arbitrary topological spaces by the cuts.
 Some convergence theoretical characterizations of $SI_{2}$-quasicontinuity of spaces are given and come to the main conclusions are: (1) A space is $SI_{2}$-quasicontinuous if and only if its weakly irreducible topology is hypercontinuous under inclusion order; (2) A $T_{0}$ space $X$ is $SI_{2}$-quasicontinuous if and only if the $\mathcal{GD}$-convergence in $X$ is topological.
-3mm {\bf Acknowledgements } 3mm We would like to thank the referees for the numerous and helpful suggestions that have improved this paper substantially.